Since our earliest days, Kansas was formed through conviction, integrity and hard work.

-It’s a place where your handshake is your bond and your word still means something.
-The Kansas spirit lives in all of us.
-It’s who we are.
+It’s a place where your handshake is your bond, and your word still means something.
+The Kansas spirit lives in all of us; it’s who we are.

 Kansas has a long and rich tradition of entrepreneurship.
 Our state’s fertile soil produces the finest agricultural products in the world — and Kansans produce the finest goods and services, too.
 Our state must invest in its most important asset — its people.
 Kansans need to work.
 Kansans want to work.
 And the only way to get Kansans working is to partner with business leaders and working people to create policies that foster growth, sustain critical infrastructure, and reduce the burden on entrepreneurship.